jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-2024+Objectives.md

   - Security governance should address every aspect of an org, including organizational processes of acquisitions, divestitures, and governance
   - Be aware of the risks in acquisitions (since the state of the IT environment to be integrated is unknown, due diligence is key) and divestitures (how to split the IT infrastructure and what to do with identities and credentials)
   - Understand the value of governance committees (vendor governance, project governance, architecture governance, etc.)
-  - Executives, managers and appointed individuals meet to review architecture, projects and incidents (security or otherwise),and provide approvals for new strategies or directions
+  - Executives, managers and appointed individuals meet to review architecture, projects and incidents (security or otherwise), and provide approvals for new strategies or directions
     - The goal is a fresh set of eyes, often eyes that are not purely focused on information security
   - When evaluating a third-party for your security integration, consider the following:
     - on-site assessment